Hanson Log Boat

-The Hanson Log Boat was a Bronze Age boat found in a gravel pit in Shardlow in Derbyshire.
+The Hanson Log Boat was a Bronze Age dugout boat found in a gravel pit in Shardlow in Derbyshire.
 The log boat is now in Derby Museum and Art Gallery.

 Discovery and preservation

 The log boat was discovered at the Hanson gravel pit in Shardlow, a village south of Derby, in 1998, as part of an archaeological watching brief during quarrying operations at the site.
 The boat was almost complete but was damaged slightly by the quarry machinery before its importance was identified.

 The boat had to be sawn into small sections so that it could be transported and conserved because it was so heavy.
 Much of the weight was due to the boat's waterlogged condition which had preserved the wood and kept it from rotting.
 The wood was slowly dried at the York Archaeological Trust after it had been immersed for 18 months in polyethylene glycol, a chemical which penetrated the wood and provided strength.